 Early detection and diagnosis is important.
 Treatment with Dr. Stieber is directed toward restoring spinal stability and preventing ongoing damage to the nerves.

 The degree of vertebral slippage is obtained from spinal x-rays and graded as follows:

 Some cases of spondylolisthesis can be treated with short-term bed rest, activity restriction, medication, and other non-operative options.
-If your condition does not improve with conservative treatment, Dr. Stieber can suggest surgical solutions to relieve pain and increase level of function.
+If your condition does not improve with conservative treatment, Dr. Stieber's NYC spondylolisthesis surgery can help to relieve pain and increase level of function.
 Spinal fusion is generally necessary to halt slip progression and stabilize the spine.
 Dr. Stieber employs the most current minimally-invasive techniques when spinal stabilization is required allowing shorter hospital stays, decreased pain, more rapid recovery, and a return to an active lifestyle.